richmahn/en_tn/1th/front/intro.md

 #### What is the "second coming" of Jesus? ####

-The Book of 1 Thessalonians focuses on Jesus' eventual return to Earth.
-At this time, Christ will judge all mankind; he will also begin his full rule as king, bringing peace to all creation.
+Paul wrote a lot in this letter about Jesus' eventual return to Earth.
+When Jesus returns, he will judge all mankind.
+He will also rule over creation as king.
+And he will cause there to be peace everywhere.

 #### What happens to those who die before the return of Christ? ####

-There are many different interpretations of the events surrounding the return of Christ.
-What is universally understood about Paul's teaching here is that those who died before the return of Christ will enter into the Lord's presence.
-This news should encourage believers.
+Paul made clear that those who die before Christ's return will come back to life and be with Jesus.
+They will not remain dead forever.
+Paul wrote this to encourage those who worried that those who died would miss the great day when Jesus returns.

 ## Part 3: Important Translation Issues ##

-#### What does Paul mean by the expression "in Christ," "in the Lord," etc.? ####
+#### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####

-Paul means to express the idea of very close union with Christ and the believers.
+Paul meant to express the idea of very a close union with Christ and the believers.
 Please see the introduction to the Book of Romans for more details about this kind of expression.

 #### What are the major issues in the text of the Book of 1 Thessalonians? ####

-The texts of some English translations do not agree concerning what to include.
-This is because of the discovery of manuscripts that many believe are more accurate.
-The following are the most significant issues in the Book of 1 Thessalonians:
+The following are the most significant textual issues in 1 Thessalonians:

 * "Grace and peace to you."
 (1:1) The ULB, UDB, and most other modern versions have this reading.
 Some older versions have the reading: "Grace and peace to you from God our Father and the Lord Jesus Christ."
 * "Instead, we were as gentle among you as a mother comforting her own children."
 (2:7) The ULB, UDB, and many other modern versions have this reading.
 Other modern versions read, "Instead, we were like babies among you, as when a mother comforts her own children."